pelotom/unionize/README.md

         : todo
     ),
   },
-  // default; if not provided the above cases will be statically checked
+  // default; if not provided the above cases will be typechecked
   // for exhaustiveness
   () => state
 )(action);